-Good management of fire safety in your premises will help to ensure that any fire safety matters that arise are always effectively addressed.
-In small factories and warehouses this can be achieved by the manager or owner maintaining and planning fire safety in conjunction with general health and safety.
+Good management of fire safety in your premises is essential to ensure that any fire safety matters that arise are always effectively addressed.
+In small premises this can be achieved by the manager or owner maintaining and planning fire safety in conjunction with general health and safety.